rubyunworks/jekyll-gollum/README.md

 Gollum (because in most cases it passes the chore off to Gollum).
 Bottom line?
 Use Jekyll Gollum to gain all the benefits of Jekyll.
 If you don't need those, Smeagol may be a better choice.

+## Future Plans

+There are couple of issues left to address to make Jekyll and truly good means of generating static sites from Gollum wikis.
+First and foremost is support for the markup formats that Gollum supports.
+There are already a few Jekyll plugins that exist to help in this regard.
+We should just be able to add them as a depenedncies and (except for configuration) we should be good to go.

+Another pressing issue is support for drafts.
+Jekyll expects drafts to be int the `_drafts` directly.
+But obviously, coming from a Gollum site we don't have the option.

 ## [Copyrights](#copyrights)